I'm a horse rider, role-playing gamer, and science fiction and fantasy fan. I've also been married for 15 happy years.

 If your horse appears to get stage fright, bear something in mind.
 Horses are extremely sensitive to the mood of the rest of the "herd."
 Studies have proven that equines can, in fact, hear and respond to their rider or handler's heartbeat.
 It might be that the person who needs to get over the stage fright is not the horse.

 A horse that trusts its rider is less likely to become anxious.
 Horses prone to anxiety need a rider or handler who is calm, confident, and not intimidated by their size.
 They often benefit from clear signals and firm leadership.

 Teaching a horse to trust its handler begins on the ground.
 Always be clear and consistent, and keep your motions slow.
 Don't tiptoe around, though, or the anxious horse will start wondering what you are so worried about.
-If you have had a bad day and are anxious and stressed, consider whether it is really a good idea to ride.
+If you have had a bad day and are anxious or stressed, consider whether it is really a good idea to ride.

 Horses look to us for leadership and to determine whether what they are encountering is safe or not.
 Again, consider your own reactions.
 Slowing your breathing can make a huge difference.